 The FlightBox Air Data Computer (ADC) connects to your aircraft's pitot and static sources to measure airspeed, altitude, and outside air temperature.
 FlightView uses the data from the ADC to calculate true airspeed and density altitude.
-The ADC also includes a magnetometer (digital compass) that provides magnetic heading information.
 A FlightView installation may include up to two ADC units for redundancy.